 Bing offers some surprisingly effective benefits as a paid search source – not as a replacement for, but in addition to using Ad Grants and Google .
 Here are some ways Bing’s Microsoft Advertising can help enhance your approach:

 - Reach a larger total audience: When you advertise on this platform, your ad will be seen on all of the Microsoft-owned search engines, including Bing, Yahoo and Apple’s Siri.
 Bing holds roughly 30 percent of the search traffic in the U.S., so it’s definitely worth the effort.

-- More unique searches: Bing ads reach 15 million unique searches on their network, giving you a fairly wide audience to work with.
+- More unique searches: Bing ads reach 162 million unique searchers on their network, giving you a fairly wide audience to work with.

 - Less competition, less expense: Since there are fewer people bidding on Bing Ads, you have a greater chance of getting the highest bid.
 Click bids averaged $7.99 when using Bing Ads and $20.08 when using Google Ads.
 Therefore, you won’t use as much of your advertising budget if you use Bing as your paid search option.

 Free money from Google is a terrific starting point for your digital advertising plan, but don’t stop there.
 By utilizing both Google Ad Grants and paid search on separate platforms, you can build a well-rounded and balanced strategy.

 With more of a focus on quality keywords and testing, your Ad Grants account can reach a wide portion of your target audience, while your Google Ads, Microsoft Advertising and Facebook Business accounts reach the remaining audience.
 Combining the two approaches and focusing them in your digital fundraising strategy can help spread your message to a vast network of potential donors.